myrahmoun/handbook/kempner_computing_handbook/s5_ai_scaling_and_engineering/scalability/gpu_profiling.md

 * `kernel_type_metrics_df` contains the raw values of percentage time spent for each kernel type and is used to generate a pie chart if you pass `visualize=True`.
 * `kernel_metrics_df` contains more details on duration summary statistics for each kernel.
 It shows the top 5 computation, communication and memory kernels by passing `num_kernels=5`.

-Output example of tthe first dataframe from traces collected during training of a model could be as follows:
+Output example of the first dataframe from traces collected during training of a model could be as follows:

 |	| kernel_type | sum | percentage |
 |---|---------------------------------------|------------|-----|